Year 12 Drama Units 3 and 4

 - confident articulation of your ideas

-- analytical, critical and creative thinking, discussion and application in writing and practice
+- analytical, critical and creative thinking, discussion and application in writing and in practical work

-- foster an appreciation of professional drama practice
+- fostering an appreciation of contemporary drama practice

 - collaborative literacy